ZDSRInternational/zdsr-docs/Documentation/zd.md

 After making any special amendments to the component list, you can press "N" again to continue.
 The final screen of the installer shows the summary of all selected options.
 After review, press "I" to start the installation process.
-As with the "Express Installation" mode, a music will play and the installation process will be finished shortly after.
+As with the "Express Installation" mode, music  will start playing and the installation process will be finished shortly after.

 ### Activating ZDSR (Youth edition only)

 if you have purchased ZDSR Youth edition you need to activate it before using.
-Software activation is like checking in on an airport.
-You show your ticket, the guards check if everything is fine and you can pass further.
-Here it works very much like that: you launch the software, enter the key you have been provided and depending on its legimitimity you are "let through" or "turned down".
+Software activation is like checking in at an airport.
+You show your ticket, the customs officers  check if everything is fine and you can pass further.
+Here it works very much like that: you launch the software, enter the key you have been provided and depending on its validity you are "let through" or "turned down".
 Upon registering your purchase we have sent you an E-Mail containing very important data.
 Please save this E-Mail letter in a safe place, as disclosing the information in it will lead to lose all of your obtained rights.
 Please also note down the key (a long string of numbers), an a password consisting of four digits.
 Albeit it is possible to recover these data in an emergency, it is recommended that you keep them well-guarded.
 In order to activate your software you first need to run it.
-Running or "launching" a software means that it starts working either in background (you do not directly see the exact steps the program performs) or in foreground (you see and can control everything).
-ZDSR, being a screenreading application performs mainly in background.
+Running or "launching" a software means that it starts working either in the background (you do not directly see the exact steps the program performs) or in the foreground (you see and can control everything).
+ZDSR, being a screenreading application performs mainly in the background.
 You don't see how it "talks" to your computer, how it retrieves the information and how it generates speech.
 You just hear the program speaking.
 With that out of the way, let's finally run the program.
 There are many ways to do so, depending on the options you have set in the installer.
 The most common options are listed below.

 - Press the shortcut "LCTRL+LALT+I" on your keyboard.
 This is the easiest method, as you do not have to memorize any positions. you just press these three keys together, wait a few seconds and the program is launched with a sound.
 -  Find the "Zhengdu Screenreader Youth Edition" on your desktop.
 If, for some reason you cannot or do not want to use the keyboard sequence, you can find the appropriate icon and execute it by pressing "ENTER".
 You can go to your desktop by pressing the "LWIN+D" key sequence.
 After doing so, press letters "Z, H, E" in quick succession and finally press enter.